fedeago/NewWave/README.md

 ## How to use

-If you have your data stored in a SummarizedExperiment object with a batch effect variable called "batch" stored in colData then:
+If you have your data stored in a SummarizedExperiment object with batch effect variable called "batch" stored in colData then:

 ```
 newWave(data,X = "~batch")